 Virginia maintains harsher penalties for operating a motor vehicle without a license than many other states.
 In Virginia, driving without a license is a serious criminal offense, and is classified as a Class 2 Misdemeanor for a first offense.
 A Class 2 Misdemeanor conviction carries with it harsh penalties, such as a suspension of a person's license up to 90 days (in cases where the license is invalid), jail time of up to six months, and/or a fine of up to $1,000.

 Repeat offenses for the charge carry more severe penalties.
-A second or subsequent conviction of driving without a license is a Class 1 misdemeanor, which is punishable by up to 12 months in jail, a fine of up to $2,500.00, and/or suspension for up to ninety days.
+A second, third or fourth conviction for driving without a license is a Class 1 misdemeanor, which is punishable by up to 12 months in jail, a fine of up to $2,500.00, and/or suspension for up to ninety days.
+Judges tend to impose significant jail time if the person has repeat offenses and is willfully driving without the necessary license.

 Exceptions Under the Statute